kunalm2345/garnish-save-smoke/post.md

 Intro paragraph, EXPANDED UPSTREAM while the editor was open.

-Middle paragraph, REWRITTEN UPSTREAM to collide.
+Middle paragraph about the rollout.
+Edited in the editor to collide.

 Closing thoughts to wrap up.
 Sharpened by the live editor.
 Round two, disjoint from upstream.